Action vs. Information

 Next post • Previous post • Index

-Our Right Brain—that artsy-fartsy, huggin’ and feelin’ hemisphere—is content to sit on a comfy couch all day, dreaming about pirates or unicorns or maybe what happened that one night at summer camp.
+However, to briefly recap: Our Right Brain—that artsy-fartsy, huggin’ and feelin’ hemisphere—is content to sit on a comfy couch all day, dreaming about pirates or dragons or what happened that one night at summer camp.
 Our Left Brain—the logical, mathematical, factual part—pays the bills.
 Sets the alarm clock.
 Saves for rainy days.
-For many of us who write (or sing or paint or photograph or philosophize), our Left Brain may be underutilized—and is probably suspicious of why we’ve chosen to write a novel and how this career choice is going to pay for the kids’ college tuition.
-Yet it must, sooner or later, take the cerebral baton from our Right Brain and run with it.
+Begins to write a novel, word by word, and page by page.
+And guess what, sometimes those diametrically opposed abilities, those two halves of the same damn brain, don’t easily mesh.
+However, when our Right/Left lobes are able to synchronize—that’s how best-sellers are made.

 Refer again, should you desire, to: Where To Start.
 And: Focus on the Now.
 And: First Drafts.